-On the north end of La Piazzetta is the entrance to the cable car station and a terrace which commands views mainland views and Capri’s mountainous interior that are not to be missed.
+On the north end of La Piazzetta is the entrance to the cable car station and a terrace that commands views of the mainland and Capri’s mountainous interior that is not to be missed.

 From the central square, a number of pedestrian lanes branch out.
 These make up Capri’s main shopping area, though, with names such as Louis Vuitton and Dior, you’ll likely be doing more window shopping around here.

 Capri town’s impressive sites are best enjoyed from the southern side of town, where we’ll head tomorrow morning in this itinerary so be sure to follow along.